theemo-tokens/theemo/website/docs/design/figma/sync.md

 import references:

 1. Duplicate a document
-2. Open the old document, open the plugin, go to settings and copy the Bin URL
+2. Open the old document, open the plugin, go to settings and copy the Bin ID or URL
-3. Go the new new document (the plugin should still be opened), paste the URL into the input for import and click the button next to it.
+3. Go the new new document (the plugin should still be opened), paste the ID or URL into the input for import and click the button next to it.
 4. A notification will appear telling you how much references were imported.
 5. You can work with your new document the same way as the old one now - win!